-Personal Technology Policy: It is highly discouraged to be using cell phones, tablets or laptop computers, and personal music equipment or headphones/earbuds in the classroom or lab except on class-related business.
+Personal Technology Policy: It is highly discouraged to be using cell phones, tablets or laptop computers, watches that connect to a smart phone, and personal music equipment or headphones/earbuds in the classroom or lab except on class-related business.
 The instructor reserves the right to ask any student abusing this policy during class to leave the classroom.
 If any such device is seen by the instructor during an exam on anyone's desk, lap, adjacent chair, etc. that person will be assumed to be cheating even if the student can conclusively prove that the device was turned off or nonfunctioning.
 In such a case the student will fail the exam.